kaursimar12/whatsapp_clone/README.md

 5. ### Run the App:

-   -Start the Expo development server:
+   - Start the Expo development server:
       ```bash
       npm start
       ```
-   -Use Expo Go or an emulator to view the app.
+   - Use Expo Go or an emulator to view the app.

 6. ### Usage